-American society and workplaces will continue to grow more diverse and inclusive as values evolve and younger generations increase their share in the demographic mix.
-This will occur against a backdrop of social, political, and racial polarization—and the workplace will be a primary arena in which contending views collide and issues are worked out.
-To meet these challenges, inclusion efforts can be treated as a systemic priority, supported by a new generation of tools and processes.
+American society and workplaces will continue to grow more diverse, equitable, and inclusive as values evolve and younger generations increase their share in the demographic mix.
+This will occur against a backdrop of social and political polarization—with the workplace as a primary arena in which contending views collide and issues are worked out.
+To meet these challenges, inclusion and equity efforts should be treated as a systemic priority, supported by a new generation of tools and processes.

 More Human Humans

-Automation will steadily increase the relative value of certain human qualities in work, including social skills and creativity.
-In the age of artificial intelligence, humans will remain relevant not by knowing but by thinking, listening, relating, and collaborating at the highest level.
+In the face of expanding automation, the relative value of certain human qualities, including social skills and creativity, will increase markedly.
+Humans will remain relevant less by knowing and more by thinking, listening, relating, and collaborating at the highest level.

 New Forms of Work

 Freelance, gig, contract, and temporary work and the infrastructure to support them (e.g., online platforms and reputation systems) are growing.
-The number of independent professionals is expanding, and networked organizations rely on them.
+Many employers view these non-permanent workers as relatively disposable, and offer them lower levels of benefits and pay.
+However, firms are becoming increasingly reliant on flexible workers, and growing numbers of independent professionals are joining the flexible workforce.
 Associations will have new opportunities to serve these workers and advocate for their interests.